Ziwei-Wang-Will/Yelp_Data_Challenge-NLP_Sentiment_Analysis_and_Review_Clustering_and_Recommender_System/README.md

                 - 3: pizza,great,place,crust,good,best,love,service,vegas,cheese
                 - 4: great,food,service,place,amazing,awesome,friendly,excellent,staff,definitely
         - Summary
-            - Using five clusters, the difference among clusters stands out more significant than using eight clusters.
-Each cluster now has an unique topic, such as Cluster 0 is surrounding with the topic of chicken, Cluster 2 is relating to Japanese food, Cluster 3 is relating to the pizza, and Cluster 4 is mainly about service aspect in vegas.
+            - Using five clusters, the difference among clusters standed out more significant than using eight clusters.
+Each cluster now had an unique topic, such as Cluster 0 was surrounding with the topic of chicken, Cluster 2 was relating to Japanese food, Cluster 3 was relating to the pizza, and Cluster 4 was mainly about service aspect in vegas.
-            - However, the top features using five clusters seem to be highly overlapped with the default method.
-In fact, it's a good strategy to narrow down overlapped clusters into denser clusters.
+            - However, the top features using five clusters seemed to be highly overlapped with the default method.
+                - In fact, it was a good strategy to narrow down overlapped clusters into denser clusters.
 - **Clustered reviews of the most reviewed restaurant in "Las Vegas" into groups**
-    - **Cluster reviews with KMeans, k = 4**
+    - **Clustered reviews with KMeans, k = 4**
-        - Inspect the centroids
+        - Inspected the centroids
             - top 10 features for each cluster:
                 - 0: chicken, waffles, fried, sage, bacon, benedict, good, food, place, huge
                 - 1: food, minutes, wait, time, just, service, good, took, order, table
                 - 2: hash, good, breakfast, food, house, eggs, pancake, place, potatoes, huge
                 - 3: great, food, portions, place, service, huge, wait, good, vegas, amazing
         - Summary
-            - Using four clusters, the difference among clusters stands out significantly and each cluster now has an unique topic, shows different aspects that customers care about:
+            - Using four clusters, the difference among clusters standed out significantly and each cluster now had an unique topic, showed different aspects that customers care about:
-                - Cluster 0 is surrounding with the topic of food, like chicken and waffles.
+                - Cluster 0 was surrounding with the topic of food, liked chicken and waffles.
-                - Cluster 1 is surrounding with the topic of waiting time and service.
+                - Cluster 1 was surrounding with the topic of waiting time and service.
-                - Cluster 2 is relating to the breakfast, like eggs and pancake.
+                - Cluster 2 was relating to the breakfast, liked eggs and pancake.
-                - Cluster 3 is mainly about the taste and nutritional value.
+                - Cluster 3 was mainly about the taste and nutritional value.

 ### 4. Other User Cases of Clustering
-- **Cluster restaurants by category information**
+- **Clustered restaurants by category information**
     - **Note:** a business may have mutiple categories, e.g. a restaurant can have both "Restaurants" and "Korean"
-    - Inspect the centroids
+    - Inspected the centroids
             - top 10 features for each cluster:
                 - 0: restaurants, food, mexican, chinese, thai, barbeque, asian, seafood, fusion, japanese
                 - 1: bars, nightlife, sushi, restaurants, japanese, american, wine, new, cocktail, seafood